-- A. Adopt the Addendum to the Final Impact Report EIR (SCH# 2017121078) for the Laurel Cluster Solar Farms Project, subject to the Mitigation, Monitoring and Reporting Program as well as the Findings and Resolution; - B. Resolution for the Codified Ordinance with Findings for Zone Change #21-0002 modifying APNs 051-300-036, -035 and -032-000 to "A-3-RE" (Heavy Agriculture with Renewable Energy Overlay) and adopt the Ordinance modifying Division 25, Chapter 40; - C. Resolution for the Approval of Conditional Use Permit #21-0013 for the Laurel 2 South Project, subject to all of the conditions of approval and Findings; - D. Resolution for the Approval of Conditional Use Permit #21-0014 for the Laurel 2 North Project, subject to all of the conditions of approval and Findings; - E. Make the finding that the Lot Line Adjustment #00321 is categorically exempt from CEQA under Government Code 15305 and that no further environmental document is necessary; and
+- A. Adopt the Addendum to the Final Impact Report EIR (SCH# 2017121078) for the Laurel Cluster Solar Farms Project, subject to the Mitigation, Monitoring and Reporting Program as well as the Findings and Resolution; - B. Resolution for the Codified Ordinance with Findings for Zone Change #21-0002 modifying APNs 051-300-036, -035 and -032-000 to "A-3-RE" (Heavy Agriculture with Renewable Energy Overlay) and adopt the Ordinance modifying Division 25, Chapter 40; - C. Resolution for the Approval of Conditional Use Permit #21-0013 for the Laurel 2 South Project, subject to all of the conditions of approval and Findings; - D. Resolution for the Approval of Conditional Use Permit #21-0014 for the Laurel 2 North Project, subject to all of the conditions of approval and Findings; - E. Resolution for the Approval of the Lot Line Adjustment #00321, making the finding that it is categorically exempt from CEQA under Government Code 15305 and that no further environmental document is necessary; and